renderbox/django-site-alias/README.md

 ```

 then add 'sitealias' to your django project's list of apps and run migrate to get the new model.
 Make sure to also include 'django.contrib.sites' since this is just a wraper around that code.
+## Builtin View Mixins
+**PassRequestToFormKwargsMixin** - adds the current request to the form kwargs

+**SetSiteFromRequestFormValidMixin** - sets the current site to the self.object.site with in the form_valid of any generic editing view

+**SiteQuerysetMixin:** - django-rest-framwork view mixin: Filters model by current site found in the request.

 ## Built-in managers